ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 - ``email``: Sends tasks via e-mail.
 - ``hl7``: Sends HL7 messages across a TCP/IP network.
 - ``file``: Writes files to a local filesystem.

+PUSH
+####

+*Boolean.*

+Treat this as a "push" recipient?

+All recipients can be exported to via a manual (or automated) ``camcops_server export ...`` command.
+Push recipients support automatic incremental export when a task is uploaded (i.e. as soon as it's uploaded, it's exported).

+Not all transmission methods currently support push notifications: currently database export is not supported.

+.. todo:: push notification support

 TASK_FORMAT
 ###########